 What do you think about The Good Doctor episode 16 overall?
 Be sure to share right now in the comments!

 Also, be sure to like CarterMatt on Facebook to get some other updates when it comes to The Good Doctor whenever you want them.
 (Photo: ABC.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!